Course Material: Lecture and Recitation

 There are two non-cumulative exams

 on campus.
-We can also make special arrangments for students in other states to
+Special arrangements can also be made for students who reside in

-take the exams at local professional testing centers.
+other states to take the the exams at local professional testing centers.
+These special cases must be addressed and documented in advance before the exam date.
+Students in need of this arrangement must contact Dr. Brahmia directly.
 Each exam consists of 20 multiple choice questions on the material related

 to the indicated chapters.
 Each exam weights 30% of your final grade.
 There is no penalty for a wrong answer.
 It is